Skip to main content

 Preloading the Widget

 For the best user experience, the widget can be preloaded so it appears instantly when shown.
 The initializeClient call should be done in the initial loading phase of the app.
 Later, the openHallidayPayments call can be executed once the widget user interface is ready to be shown to the user.
+If an initializeClient call is made with all of the necessary parameters passed to it, the subsequent call to openHallidayPayments can be done without including any parameters.

 copy